JDMullally/FishGame/Fish/Planning/self-6.md

 - a unit test for the "one-turn" function with an failing player

+We were planning to "leave for the phase that adds in remote communication.", so we don't have a test with a player that fails to return a move.

 **<>**

 - for documenting which abnormal conditions the referee addresses